Investigation and enforcement

 Credible, consistent and robust enforcement can only be achieved following thorough investigation into alleged or suspected breaches of regulations, rules or conditions.
 Within the boundaries of the Waikato region the responsibility for regulation, investigation and enforcement of certain aspects of the RMA falls to the Waikato Regional Council.

-The specific group within the regional council responsible for this area of work is the Resource Use Group, and Resource Use Group staff shall consider enforcement action when any non-compliance with the RMA is detected.
+The specific group within the regional council responsible for this area of work is the Resource Use Directorate, and Resource Use staff shall consider enforcement action when any non-compliance with the RMA is detected.

 Report an activity